diego411/WED/README.md

 ![NaM](assets/nam.png)

 This service allows to check for the occurence of weeb emotes for a message in a given twitch chat using a neural network trained on some of the most popular emotes on twitch.
-Currently, third-party emotes (BTTV, FFZ and 7TV), global twitch emotes, and v1 sub-emotes are supported.
-Support for v2 emotes coming soon (Copesen).
+Third-party emotes (BTTV, FFZ and 7TV), global twitch emotes, and sub-emotes are supported.

 ## Installation: